renovatebot/renovate/docs/usage/configuration-options.md

 ## reviewersFromCodeOwners

-If enabled Renovate will try to determine PR reviewers by matching rules defined in a CODEOWNERS file against the changes in the PR.
+If enabled Renovate tries to determine PR reviewers by matching rules defined in a CODEOWNERS file against the changes in the PR.

 See [GitHub](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners) or [GitLab](https://docs.gitlab.com/ee/user/project/code_owners.html) documentation for details on syntax and possible file locations.